Crewe Gresty Bridge TMD: Present

 The depot continues to be used by DRS almost 18 years after it opened and is still in use by DRS' fleet of locomotives, which currently include, classes 57, 66, 68 & 88.
 The depot also occasionally sees wagons stabled alongside the locomotives, most commonly ZZA Snowploughs which are occasionally used by DRS in the winter months.

 The class 57s are currently being disposed of by DRS and are being transferred to other operators, namely, GBRf.

 Open Days

 2018 Crewe Gresty Bridge Open Day.

 DRS has held various 'Open Days' at the Gresty Bridge site.
 These allow enthusiasts to enter the site which had a large array of DRS and visiting locomotives on display along with unrestricted access inside of the main sheds.

-The first Open Day was held in 2008 with the most recent one happening in 2022.
-They are set up by DRS not only to be a good day out for rail enthusiasts and the public, but also as a charity fundraiser.
-With the 2022 Open Day raising over £40000 for charity.
+DRS holds bi-annual depot open days, on a rotation between Carlisle Kingmoor TMD and Crewe every two years.
+The first Open Day was held in 2008, with the last at Crewe taking place in 2022.
+The next event is set out for July 2026.
+They are organised by DRS as a both an event for the public and a charity fundraiser, with the open day in 2022 raising over £40,000.